 Erlang archive files can contain entire Erlang applications or parts of applications.
 The structure in an archive file is the same as the directory structure for an application.
-If you, for example, create an archive of mnesia-4.4.7, the archive file must be named mnesia-4.4.7.ez and it must contain a top directory named mnesia-4.4.7.
+If you, for example, create an archive of mnesia-4.4.7, the archive file must be named mnesia-4.4.7.
 If the version part of the name is omitted, it must also be omitted in the archive.
 That is, a mnesia.ez archive must contain a mnesia top directory.